anthonydevs17/astro-kaibanjs-migrator-demo/src/content/blog/ai_blog_migration_to_astro.md

 - Astro-compatible frontmatter
   ![Migration Result Preview](/result-preview.png)

-The system is now ready to handle blog migrations.
-The AI agents will work together to fetch, process, and format content for your Astro blog, streamlining the migration process significantly.
+The system is now operational for blog migrations.
+The AI agents work together to process and format content for Astro blogs, streamlining the migration process.

 ![Migration Result Preview](/result-complete.png)